microsoft/msquic/README.md

   * All packets are encrypted
   * Parallel streams of application data.
   * Improved (compared to TCP) congestion control and loss recovery.
-  * 0-RTT (_support depends on TLS library_)
+  * Exchange application data in the first round trip (0-RTT).
+  * Survives a change in the clients IP address or port.
+  * Easily extendable for new features (such as unreliable delivery).

-**Note** - Several QUIC protocol features are still unimplemented:
+> **Important** Several QUIC protocol features are not fully implemented:
+>
+>  * 0-RTT with Schannel and OpenSSL

-  * NAT Rebinding
+>  * NAT Rebinding
-  * Client Migration
+>  * Client Migration
-  * Server Preferred Address
+>  * Server Preferred Address
-  * Full Path MTU Discovery
+>  * Path MTU Discovery

 ## Library Features

-  * Optimized for throughput performance and minimal latency.
+  * Optimized for maximal throughput and minimal latency.
   * Asychronous IO.
   * Receive side scaling (RSS).
-  * UDP send and receive coalescing.
+  * UDP send and receive coalescing support.

+## Building

+You can find detailed instructions for building the library [here](./docs/BUILD.md).

+## Documentation

+You can find more detailed information on how to use MsQuic in the [the API documentation](./docs/API.md).

-# Source Code
+## Source Code

 The source is divided into several directories:

   * `bin` - Packages up all static libraries into the platform specific binaries.
-  * `core` - The platform independent code that implements the QUIC protocol.
+  * `core` - Platform independent code that implements the QUIC protocol.
+  * `docs` - All MsQuic documentation.
   * `inc` - Header files used by all the other directories.
+  * `manifest` - Windows [ETW manifest](https://docs.microsoft.com/en-us/windows/win32/wes/writing-an-instrumentation-manifest) and related files.
   * `platform` - Platform specific code for OS types, sockets and TLS.
+  * `submodules` - All the modules that MsQuic depends on.
   * `test` - Test code for the MsQuic API / protocol.
-  * `tools` - Several tools for exercising MsQuic.
+  * `tools` - Tools for exercising MsQuic.

-You can find more detailed information on how to use MsQuic in the [the API documentation](./docs/API.md).

-# Building

-You can find detailed instructions [here](./docs/BUILD.md).
+    * `attack` - Adversarial tool for exploiting protocol weaknesses.
+    * `etw` - Windows specific tool for processing MsQuic ETW logs.
+    * `interop` - Runs through the [IETF interop scenarios](https://github.com/quicwg/base-drafts/wiki/15th-Implementation-Draft).
+    * `ping` - Simple tool for gathering throughput measurements.
+Read more [here](./tools/ping/readme.md).
+    * `sample` - Minimal example of how to use the MsQuic API.
+    * `spin` - Randomly executes the MsQuic API to discover bugs.

 # Contributing

-For the near future, **external contributions will not be accepted**.
+For the time being, **external contributions will not be accepted**.
 We are still working on setting up internal repository sycnhronization and continuous integration, and until that happens, this repository will be a simple copy of the Microsoft internal one.